calligraphist/CodingQuiz-challenge/README.md

 ## Project Description

- This project is to build a timed coding quiz with multiple-choice questions.
-The use of Javascript to provide quiz questions and collect user data to determine whether the answers to a question are correct, this then generates a score and store the results from the user data into local storage.
+ This is a project to build a timed coding quiz with multiple-choice questions.
+The use of Javascript to provide quiz questions and collect user data to determine whether the answers to a question are correct, and then generate a score and store the results from the user data into local storage.

 This app will run in the browser.
 It feature dynamic HTML and CSS powered by JavaScript code.

 ## deployed page link

 https://calligraphist.github.io/Quiz-challenge-week-4/